dgvnorth/NC-NEWS-FEND/README.md

 ## NC News

 NC News is a reddit style front-end news app.
-Articles can be filtered by topic or specific keywords and sorted by; the date they were created, the number of comments, and number of votes.
+Articles can be filtered by topic and sorted by; the date they were created, the number of comments, and number of votes.
 Users can post comments on articles and can also upvote or downvote articles and comments.

 The [App](https://dgv-nc-news.netlify.com/) has been hosted on [Netlity](https://www.netlify.com/) and can be accessed on https://dgv-nc-news.netlify.com/